About the Sharepoint online library connector plugin¶

 This plugin has been developed to cover differently for two distinct scenarios:

 When the destination container option is set to

 Landing Zone for Azure Search, the plugin will configure a full end to end binary file data ingestion.
 This is only applicable to binary file documents (e.g., PDFs).
 In this case, the configured Data Intake Process with this plugin will perform the following steps:

 - Extract the data (documents) from the source (Sharepoint online library).

-- Process these documents through the selected indexing pipelines (Azure Search) and store the insights generated data in the Knowledge Store.
+Process these documents through the selected indexing pipelines (Azure Search) and store the insights generated data in the Knowledge Store.
 The available pipelines of Azure Search are:

 Internally in Sidra, this means that two types of pipelines will be involved:

 The ADF pipelines for extracting the raw data from Sharepoint at specified intervals to the indexing landing folder in Sidra.